 Unlike smoking meat which uses hot smoke to cook and smoke the protein, smoking cheese uses a cold smoke technique to add the smoke flavor to the cheese without making it melt.
 Sure you can try grilling, but this method is so much better.
 Because of this, type of cheeses with a high melting point (swiss, gouda, cheddar, pepper jack, brie, mozzarella) are great for cold smoking, and have a hickory taste to it.

 According to Smoked BBQ Source, the technique of cold smoking goes way back.
 People used this technique mainly to preserve food in the winter when it was scarce.
 Food like tofu, nuts, vegetables, hard-boiled eggs, olive oil, and garlic can all benefit from this smoking process along with cheese, fish, and sausages.

 The cool thing about cold smoking is that you don't need a smoker to do so.
-Using your normal gas grill, add the cold smoker kit or tube smoker, fill it with wood pellets, and you are good to go!
+Using your normal gas grill or charcoal grill,, add the cold smoker kit or tube smoker, fill it with wood pellets, and you are good to go!
 Make sure to keep the cheese as far away from the heat source to prevent it from melting.
 It's better to cold smoke on a cool day to prevent the grill from heating up.

-Before cold smoking cheese, have the blocks of cheese sit at room temperature for about 30 minutes so the oils come to the surface area.
+Before working through this cheese recipe for cold smoking cheese, have the blocks of cheese sit at room temperature for about 30 minutes so the oils come to the surface area.
 It'll infuse more smoky flavor this way!

 After 3-4 hours remove the cold-smoked cheese from the grill grate and bring it indoors.
 Wrap it in plastic wrap and let chill in the refrigerator for seven days for the flavors to infuse deep inside of the cheese.
 While it might be hard to resist, these cheese blocks are well worth the wait!